sigruptor/arjhanwar.github.io/books/data_intensive_app/data_models.md

 - They internally maps the query to execute parallely,
 - Declarative languages have better chance of getting faster in parallel execution because they control the algorithm to determine those results.

+### Graph Databases
+If data model does require relationship between records, document model works great.
+However if there are many-many relationships, relational model can handle simple cases of many-many relationship, but as connections become complex -> Graph databases can be handy.

+- Vertices (Nodes, entities) : people, location, noun etc. {id, set of outgoing edges, set of incoming edges, key-valye properties}
+- Edges (arc): relationships, links, railwaylines {id, source_vertex, end_vertex, label, collection of properties}
+- Well known algorithms can operate on a graph - shortest path search.
+- Graphs provide a way to model homogeneous data as well completely different type of data e.g.

+1. Vertex can connect to any other vertex, no schema or restrictions that restricts what all vertices can be connected.
+2. Given any vertex, you can find both incoming and outgoing edges, indexes are built on source_vertex and end_Vertex.
+3. Using different labels for different relationships, you can keep different kind of info in a single graph, while still maintaining a clean model.
+4. It provides a great deal of flexibility for data modelling which is difficult to express in relational schema.
+5. Graphs are good for `evolvability`, it can easily be extended to accomodate changes in your application's data structure.

+##### Queries
+1. Cypher Query Language : declarative
+2. Graph Queries in SQL : Graphs can be modelled in Relational tables and can be queried using SQL.
+  - But queries become very complex
+3. Triple Stores and SparkQL (sparkle) ->
+  - Subject, predicate and Object (triplet)
+**  - Semantic Web**: Websites already publish info as text/images, it suggests that websites should publish info as machine-readable data for computers to read.
+    - RDF (resource description framework) - mechanism for diff websites to publish data in a consistent format, so that different websites can be combined into a web of data.
+XML adheres to it to some extent

+##### Comparison with Network Model (Codasyl)
+1. Database had a schema, records nested into each other.
+In graph database no restriction between vertex and edges.
+More felxibility for applications.
+2. Only way to reach a particular records was to traverse through access paths, in graph database, you can refer directly to any vertex by an ID.
+Indexes can be built to find vertices with a particular value.
+3. Queries are imperative, in graph databases there are declarative (Can be imperative as well)
+4. Graph vertices and edges are not ordered, only ordering is done during the result time.

+### Summary
+Data started with one hierarchical view, but it was not good for representing many-many relationships, thats where relational model solved the problem.
+However it was realized that some applications dont fit well in relational model so NOSQL was invented
+- Document Databases: data comes in self contained documents and relationships between documents are rare.
+- Graph databases: targeting use cases where anything is potentially related to anything.

+Each model is widely used and one model can be emulated in other (graph can be represented as relational tables), but result is awkward and querying them becomes super complex.
+So no one-size fits all.
+One thing common between graph and document store is that they dont enforce any schema, which makes it easier to adapt applications to changing requirements.
+However application has to assume certain structure so either explicit (enforced on write) or implicit (handled on read).
+Each data model has its own query language - SparkQL, SQL, Map-Reduce.
+Also there are
+- imperative language: users define the instructions to execute a particular task, system follows user code step by step.
+Users have to optimize the program so as to make sure results are obtained optimally.
+- Declarative languages: Users just declare the query, system figures out how to execute the query.
+Application developers need not worry about
+ - Underlying storage changes
+ - Parallelism, engine itself parallizes the execution
+ - Underlying implementation can be optimized/changed without any changes to application.

+Though these models cover a wide variety of applications but some applications are still not possible to model with these:
+1. Genome data to perform sequence similarity searches.
+Matching it against large database of strings where it is looking for similar and not identical.
+2. Particle physicists - big data-style large-scale data analysis.
+Custom solutions to stop hardware cost from spiraling out of control.
+3. Full text search, information retrieval - indexes.